directus/directus/docs/concepts/relationships.md

 Notice that the example above also has a `quantity` field on the junction table.
 You can add any contextual fields to the junction, and they will also be included in the App's relational edit form.

-::: warning M2M == O2Mx2
+::: tip Actually just two O2Ms

 An M2M is technically two relationships viewed as one.
 Each side has a O2M to the Junction Table that sits in the middle.
 In that sense, there really is no "M2M".

 :::

-::: tip
+::: tip Manual Reordering

-Manual Reordering To enable manual reordering for a M2M, simply add a numeric field to the junction table and set it as the [Collection Sort](/guides/collections#sort).
+To enable manual reordering for a M2M, simply add a numeric field to the junction table and set it as the [Collection Sort](/guides/collections#sort).

 :::

-::: tip
+::: tip Self-Referencing

-Self-Referencing You can also have a M2M relationship that connects items within the _same_ collection.
-A common example of this is "Related Articles", where each article might relate to many other articles.
+You can also have a M2M relationship that connects items within the _same_ collection.
+As example of this is "Related Articles", where an article might relate to many other articles.

 :::

 ## One-to-One (O2O)

-Directus does not include a one-to-one (O2O) relationship type or interface.
-However, O2O is essentially the same as a M2O (storing a foreign key).
+Directus does not include a dedicated one-to-one (O2O) relationship type or interface.
+However, O2O is essentially the same as a
+M2O (storing a foreign key).
 The only difference is that a O2O enforces the cardinality.
 In other words, selecting a relational item in a O2O means that item can not be selected elsewhere (it can only be used once).
 This functionality can be added by checking and constraining uniqueness via a [custom event hook](/concepts/api-extensions) or